mid-lab-kaist/mid-lab-kaist.github.io/DIY/index.md

 <img src="silicon/img/3.gif">

 We 3D print moulds from PLA to make silicon rubber objects.
-(Conducted by Tanya Sha, Undergraduate student in ID KAIST) <a href="silicon/">read more</a>
+(Conducted by Tetiana Parshakova, Undergraduate student in ID KAIST) <a href="silicon/">read more</a>

 # Serial Displays